maqnitude/CineVerse/README.md

 - Design patterns
   - Singleton (e.g., each of the services are implemented as a singleton)
   - Publisher/subscriber (our `EventManger` singleton manages all of the custom events and their handlers in the application)
-  - Unit of work and repositories (these will ensure the data consistency when updating the database)
+  - Unit of work and repositories

 ## Run this project